bmeddeb/GradeBench/dev_docs/core/canvas_group_team_sync_wizard.md

 ## Implementation Details

 1. **Backend Service**
-   - Create a TeamSyncService class that handles the logic for each step
+   - [ ] Create a TeamSyncService class that handles the logic for each step
-   - Implement methods for retrieving available courses, group sets, and groups
+   - [ ] Implement methods for retrieving available courses, group sets, and groups
-   - Add functions for Team creation/update with GitHub details
+   - [ ] Add functions for Team creation/update with GitHub details

 2. **Database Model Updates**
-   - Add canvas_group_set_id and canvas_group_set_name to Team model
+   - [ ] Add canvas_group_set_id and canvas_group_set_name to Team model
-   - Create migrations for these changes
+   - [ ] Create migrations for these changes
-   - Update existing Teams with correct group set info
+   - [ ] Update existing Teams with correct group set info
+   - [ ] Add migration command for backfilling existing teams

 3. **Frontend Views**
-   - Create a new WizardView class that manages wizard state
+   - [ ] Create a new WizardView class that manages wizard state
-   - Implement AJAX endpoints for each step's data needs
+   - [ ] Implement AJAX endpoints for each step's data needs
-   - Use session to store in-progress selections
+   - [ ] Use session to store in-progress selections

 4. **Templates**
+   - [ ] Create template for step 1 (course selection)
+   - [ ] Create template for step 2 (group set selection)
+   - [ ] Create template for step 3 (group selection)
+   - [ ] Create template for step 4 (GitHub configuration)
+   - [ ] Create template for step 5 (confirmation)
-   - Create templates for each wizard step
+   - [ ] Create template for step 6 (results)
-   - Implement client-side validation
+   - [ ] Implement client-side validation
-   - Use JavaScript for dynamic UI updates
+   - [ ] Add JavaScript for dynamic UI updates

 5. **GitHub Integration**
-   - Add optional validation against GitHub API
+   - [ ] Add optional validation against GitHub API
-   - Store GitHub organization info for future use
+   - [ ] Store GitHub organization info for future use
+   - [ ] Implement background job for GitHub team creation

 ## Benefits

 This wizard approach offers a structured, user-friendly process that guides users through the synchronization while providing flexibility and control at each step.
 Users have full visibility into what groups are being imported and can immediately configure GitHub integration details.

+## Future Enhancements

+- [ ] Add ability to save wizard progress and resume later
+- [ ] Implement periodic synchronization to keep teams updated
+- [ ] Add email notifications for completed imports
+- [ ] Create dashboard for monitoring team synchronization status